Mark Lyken is a musician and filmmaker creating audiovisual installations.

 Based in Dumfries & Galloway his work has been presented nationally and internationally including Brazil, India, Italy, Poland, Romania, Sweden and widely across the UK.

-His recent work explores relationships to place and the interplay between nature and culture and has led to collaborations with artists and scientists, most notably from the University of Aberdeen’s School of Biological Sciences.
+Lyken’s recent work explores relationships to place and the interplay between nature and culture and has led to collaborations with artists and scientists, most notably from the University of Aberdeen’s School of Biological Sciences.

-In 2012/13, Lyken created The Terrestrial Sea, a site-specific sonic installation at the Cromarty Lighthouse, the result of a Bio Acoustic Residency in Cromarty, Scotland where he worked closely with the Lighthouse Field Station’s team of ecologists and IOTA.
+In 2012/13, he created The Terrestrial Sea, a site-specific sonic installation at the Cromarty Lighthouse, the result of a Bio Acoustic Residency in Cromarty, Scotland where he worked closely with the Lighthouse Field Station’s team of ecologists and IOTA.
 This was subsequently developed with regular collaborator, Emma Dove into an audio-visual performance, commissioned by Cryptic for Sonica and premiered at Multiplicidade 2014, Rio.

-His recent film Mirror Lands, co-directed with Emma Dove, won the Award for Creativity at IFFEST Documentary Art Festival 2014, Bucharest and his latest audio-visual commission, Oscillon Response, which premiered at Sonica 2015, Glasgow is currently touring the UK as part of PRS for Music Foundation’s Beyond Borders.
+Lyken’s recent film Mirror Lands, co-directed with Emma Dove, won the Award for Creativity at IFFEST Documentary Art Festival 2014, Bucharest and his latest audio-visual commission, Oscillon Response, which premiered at Sonica 2015, Glasgow is currently touring the UK as part of PRS for Music Foundation’s Beyond Borders.